 When children are young, they can learn self-control and how to plan ahead, which are skills needed for a strong financial foundation.
 As your child grows older, he or she will probably be increasingly exposed to advertising and peer influences.
 This makes a parent’s role essential in developing financial habits.

-According to research we commissioned, “during elementary and middle school, children … start to become aware of different brands and make judgments about people based on the particular things they consume, suggesting that the early elementary grades may be a developmentally appropriate time to teach children to resist consumer culture.”
+we commissioned, “during elementary and middle school, children … start to become aware of different brands and make judgments about people based on the particular things they consume, suggesting that the early elementary grades may be a developmentally appropriate time to teach children to resist consumer culture.”

 We recently heard stories from parents that reinforce what our research shows: The preteen years are critical for developing an internal compass for what’s important and what’s not.
 Here are some examples of how children can learn important lessons from parents – even if they are just shopping for shoes.